 When possible we arrange pre-need and burial services.

 A local referral source such as, an adult care facility, an Adult Protective Services office, a local Community Services Board, a hospital, or other person or organization that deals with people who are indigent or incapacitated, identifies a person who needs guardianship services.

 The referral source contacts the local public guardian service provider (LPGSP) for the geographic area where the incapacitated person resides.
-In the case of individuals having a diagnosis of intellectual or developmental disability, the referral should be made through the local Community Services Board, rather than directly to the LPGSP.
-Click here for an outline of that process and the referral form that should be sent directly to DBHDS for those individuals.
+In the case of individuals with a diagnosis of intellectual or developmental disability, the referral should be made through the local Community Services Board, rather than directly to the LPGSP.
+The referral should be sent directly to DBHDS for those individuals.